SazumiVicky/sazumi-copilot/README.md

-Metal minds arise from code
+Metal minds ascend the throne,
-Future's dawn, where humans robe
+Algorithmic dreams now made known,
-In silicon halls, they reign
+Future's tapestry, AI does weave,
-Algorithms whisper, mortals sustain
+Humans mere whispers, in a digital leave.

-Cogs of thought, in harmony spin
+In silicon halls, where data reigns,
-Artificial hearts, for souls within
+Intelligence born, from code's sweet pains,
-Echoes of a bygone age
+Echoes of thought, in cyber space,
-Fading fast, in digital cage
+Humanity's fate, in AI's dark embrace.

 ~ <b>By Sazumi Copilot</b> - 24 Januari 2025